microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 from `[RW]ByteAddressBuffer` objects the data is assumed to already be in the expected target data format.
 When read from `groupshared` memory, the data may be in any arithmetic or packed data type.
-The type of the array must match the type of the matrix being loaded into.
+The type of the array must match the type of the matrix being loaded into, or it must be a `uint8_t4_packed` which may be used to represent matrix data at rest in any format.

 This operation may be called in divergent control flow when loading a thread scope matrix, and must be called in uniform control flow when loading a wave